Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

-In this section we present a 3D reflection-symmetric Hamiltonian, which exhibits anomalous EPs and FPs on its surface that break the doubling theorems.
-With this example, we demonstrate that these anomalous surface EPs and FPs must be accompanied by bulk exceptional lines and bulk Fermi lines, respectively.
+We demonstrate that these anomalous surface EPs and FPs are accompanied by bulk exceptional lines and bulk Fermi lines, respectively, when reflection symmetry is preserved.
 The 3D reflection-symmetric Hamiltonian is defined on the cubic lattice and given by

-where $m(\bk)= \cos k_x + \cos k_y -2.7$ and $g=0.2$.
+where $m(\hat{\bk})= \cos k_x + \cos k_y -2.7$ and $g=0.2$.
 The gamma matrices are defined as $\Gamma_0=\rho_3 \sigma_0$ and $\Gamma_i=\rho_1\sigma_i$ and obey the anticommutation relations $\{\Gamma_\alpha, \Gamma_\beta\} = 2\delta_{\alpha \beta} \bm{I}_{4\times 4}$.
 We note that in the absence of the last term, $g i\Gamma_1\Gamma_2$, the energy bands of $H_{\rm{3D}}(\bm{k})$ are two-fold degenerate in the entire BZ.
 The term $g i\Gamma_1\Gamma_2$ splits the degeneracy and gives rise to EPs at some isolated points or lines in the BZ.
 Hamiltonian $H_{\rm{3D}}(\bm{k})$ is reflection symmetric under $z \to -z$, i.e., it satisfies $R_z H_{\rm{3D}}(k_x,k_y,-k_z) R_z^{-1} =H_{\rm{3D}}(\vec{k})$, with the reflection operator $R_z= \rho_3 \sigma_3$.
 This reflection symmetry relates the surface Hamiltonians on the ($001$) and ($00\bar{1}$) faces to each other.
 Moreover, it guarantees that the bulk spectrum of $H_{\rm{3D}}(\bm{k})$ does not depend on the boundary conditions along the $z$ direction (open or periodic) and that there is no skin effect~\cite{2020arXiv200302219Y}.

 To compute the surface Hamiltonian and surface states on the ($001$) and ($00\bar{1}$) faces, we perform a Fourier transform of Eq.~\eqref{3DHam_examp_supp} and obtain